AliceO2Group/O2Physics/Tools/PIDML/README.md

 Let's assume your `PidONNXModel` instance is named `pidModel`.
 Then, inside your analysis task `process()` function, you can iterate over tracks and call: `pidModel.applyModel(track);` to get the certainty of the model.
 You can also use `pidModel.applyModelBoolean(track);` to receive a true/false answer, whether the track can be accepted based on the minimum certainty provided to the `PidONNXModel` constructor.

-You can check a [simple analysis task example](https://github.com/AliceO2Group/O2Physics/blob/master/Tools/PIDML/simpleApplyPidOnnxModel.cxx).
+You can check [a simple analysis task example](https://github.com/AliceO2Group/O2Physics/blob/master/Tools/PIDML/simpleApplyPidOnnxModel.cxx).
 It uses configurable parameters and shows how to calculate the data timestamp.
 Note that, however, calculation of the timestamp requires subscribing to `aod::Collisions` and `aod::BCsWithTimestamps`.
 On the other hand, it is possible to use locally stored models, and then the timestamp is not used, so it can be a dummy value. `processTracksOnly` presents how to analyze on local-only PID ML models.

 ## PidONNXInterface

 This is a wrapper around PidONNXModel that contains several models.
+It has the possibility of automatically selecting best fitting model for the data.
+You can also configure manually model selection.
+Some obligatory class parameters are the same as for `PidONNXModel`:
+- path to local top directory with PID ML models.
+If `useCCDB` is set to `true`, this is the location of the downloaded files
+- CCDB path to the top directory with PID ML models
+- boolean flag: whether CCDB should be used
+- CCDB Api instance created in an analysis task
+- timestamp of the input analysis data -- neded to choose appropriate model

+Then, obligatory parameters for the interface:
+- a vector of int output PIDs
+- a 2-dimensional LabeledArray of *p*T limits for each PID, for each detector configuration.
+It describes the minimum *p*T values at which each next detector should be included for predicting given PID
+- a vector of minimum certainties for each PID for accepting a track to be of this PID
+- boolean flag: whether to switch on auto mode.
+If true, then *p*T limits and minimum certainties can be passed as an empty array and an empty vector, and the interface will fill them with default configuration:
+  - *p*T limits: same values for all PIDs: 0.0 (TPC), 0.5 (TPC + TOF), 0.8 (TPC + TOF + TRD)
+  - minimum certainties: 0.5 for all PIDs

+You can use the interface in the same way as the model, by calling `applyModel(track)` or `applyModelBoolean(track)`.
+The interface will then call the respective method of the model selected with the aforementioned interface parameters.

+In the future, the interface will be extended with a more sophisticated model selection strategy.
+Moreover, it will also allow for using a backup model in the case the best fit model doesn't exist.

+There is again [a simple analysis task example](https://github.com/AliceO2Group/O2Physics/blob/master/Tools/PIDML/simpleApplyPidOnnxInterface.cxx) for using `PidONNXInterface`.
+It is analogous to the `PidONNXModel` example.